 Sustainability Assessment tools – comparison

 The type of building to be assessed determines the potential tools available for assessing that building.
-It is not always practical or possible to achieve an assessable 5 or 6 star rating for some buildings.
 The most common rating tools can be reviewed briefly as follows:

 1. Residential energy ratings – NatHERS (Nationwide House Energy Rating Scheme) rating